payatu/vuln-nodejs-app/solutions/solutions.md

     await con.connect()
     const updateResult = await con.promise().query(updateQuery)
     const updateStatus = JSON.stringify(updateResult[0].affectedRows) // returns update status
-    return "Update Successfull!"
+    return "Update Successful!"
 }
 ```

 ## 24. GraphQL IDOR

-Application is trusting data supplied from the API client and using it to show the user details without performing the authorization check, your goal is to access details of other users by perfrom IDOR.
+Application is trusting data supplied from the API client and using it to show the user details without performing the authorization check, your goal is to access details of other users by performing IDOR.

 ### Exploit

 1. Go to `/graphql-idor-show-profile`.
-2. Referesh the page while intercepting request using burpsuite, you will see a graphql request to show user profile send that request to repeater and change the value of variable userid to `1` and you will be able to see the details of admin user `vulnlabAdmin`.
+2. Refresh the page while intercepting requests using burp suite, you will see a graphql request to show the user profile send that request to the repeater and change the value of variable userid to `1` and you will be able to see the details of admin user `vulnlabAdmin`

 ### Vulnerable code